Back to school…but is it time for a change?

 The short answer is as soon as possible and whenever you are ready to.
 Your solicitor can guide you through all of the above steps and tell you the right time for the solicitor to get involved, what a claim will involve and the potential value of proceeding with a claim.

 Our team at Kingsley Napley has investigated many cases involving stillbirths, babies who pass away shortly after birth and those born with injuries as a result of childbirth.
 Please get in touch if you would like some advice on your options and how we can help you.
 You can contact one of our Medical Negligence & Personal Injury lawyers on 020 7814 1200, or email us at firstname.lastname@example.org.

 Punam is a Senior Associate in the Clinical Negligence and Personal Injury Department.
-She deals with all aspects of medical negligence claims, including birth injury and acquired brain injury claims, claims relating to fatal accidents, those involving gynaecological injuries following childbirth and those due to the delayed diagnosis of cancer.
+She deals with all aspects of medical negligence claims, including birth injury and acquired brain injury claims, claims relating to fatal accidents and those due to the delayed diagnosis of cancer.

 Skip to content Home About Us Insights Services Contact Accessibility